Skip to main content

 The main treatments for post-traumatic stress disorder (PTSD) are:

 Traumatic events can be very difficult to come to terms with.
-But confronting your feelings and seeking professional help is the recommended way of treating PTSD.
+But the way to treat PTSD is to seek professional help and confront your feelings.

-It is possible to treat PTSD many years after the traumatic event occurred.
+It is possible to treat PTSD many years after the traumatic event happened.
 This means it is never too late to seek help.

 Assessment

-Your GP will often carry out an initial assessment.
-They'll refer you to a mental health professional for further assessment and treatment.
+Your GP will often do an assessment.
+They may refer you to a mental health specialist for assessment and treatment if they feel it will help.

 Watchful waiting

 You may have symptoms of PTSD for less than 4 weeks.
-If so, you may be recommended 'watchful waiting'.
+If so, your mental health specialist or GP may recommend 'watchful waiting'.

-Watchful waiting involves monitoring your symptoms to see if they improve or get worse.
-2 in every 3 people who develop problems after a traumatic experience improve within a few weeks without treatment.
+Watchful waiting is when you monitor your symptoms to see if they improve or get worse.
+2 in 3 people improve in a few weeks without treatment.

 Psychological therapies